 Provides a core of courses which enables the student to transfer to a four-year college and major in computer science.
-The program is designed to give broad coverage of both mathematics and computer science which is comparable to that offered in the first two years of a four-year college's computer science major with an emphasis on object-oriented design and programming.
+Includes courses in mathematics and computer science comparable to those offered in the first two years of a four-year college's computer science major.